 A player’s weight can be challenged at the start of the playoffs.
 At this time the player will get an additional 5lbs. (ex.
 Skill players now have to weigh in under 120lbs.)
 Only Quarterback and running backs can be challenged.
 Players can never go down in weight.

 Fumbles / Interceptions

 Fumbles and Advancement of a Fumble will be treated per IHSAA rules.
 Exception: Fumbles can only be advanced by a Non-Taped Player.
-Interceptions can only be advanced by a Non-Taped Player.
-Any fumble or interception by a taped player will be down at the spot of the recovery or interception.
+Interceptions can be advanced by any Player.

 Kicking – If you elect to kick you must notify the opposing team.
 No fake kicks under any circumstances.
 No rush by the defense under any circumstances.
 The ball placement will be at the High School spot.
 All successful kick extra point attempts are worth 2 points.
 The team may choose to have the referee hand the ball to either the center (long snapper) or to the ace holder.
 If the center snaps the ball to the placeholder and the placeholder drops the ball, the placeholder will be allowed to reset the ball prior to the kick.